Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

-Table \ref{tab:table2} presents a comparison between the different channel filters for the three different scale problems.
+Table \ref{tab:table2} presents a comparison between the different heterogeneous fusion algorithms, when a channel filter is used (Algorithm \ref{algo:CF2}), for the three different scale problems, in a filtering scenario.
 The baseline for comparison is the original (homogeneous) CF, with each agent estimating the full state vector.
 For the communication data requirement, double precision (8 bytes per element) is assumed.
-Since the matrices are symmetric covariances, agents only needs to communicate $n(n+1)/2$ upper diagonal elements, where $n$ is the number of random states.
+Since the matrices are symmetric covariances, agents only need to communicate $n(n+1)/2$ upper diagonal elements, where $n$ is the number of random states.
 Each agent's computation complexity is determined by the cost of inverting an $n\times n$ matrix.
-It can be seen from the table that even for the small scale problem, the communication data reduction is significant; the BDF-CF requires about 42.7\% of the original CF, while the approximate BDF-CF and HS-CF requires only 9.2\% as agents only communicate common targets states information vectors and matrices.
-These gains then increase with scale, for the medium and large problems the BDF-CF communication is about 33\% of the original CF and for the approximate methods is less than 1\%.
+It can be seen from the table that even for the small scale problem, the communication data reduction is significant; the BDF-CF requires about 42.7\% of the original CF, while the HS-CF requires only 9.2\% as agents only communicate common targets states information vectors and matrices.
+These gains then increase with scale, for the medium and large problems the BDF-CF communication is about 33\% of the original CF and for the HS-CF is less than 1\%.

 Another important aspect is computation complexity.
-As seen from the table, while the BDF-CF methods require each agent to process the full random state vector, the HS-CF offers significant computational reduction.
+As seen from the table, while the BDF-CF algorithm requires each agent to process the full random state vector, the HS-CF offers significant computational reduction.
 Since each agent only processes the locally relevant random states, the HS-CF scales with subset of states and not with number of agents and targets.
-In the medium and large scale problems, as the size of the full system random vector states increase, the HS-CF computation complexity is less than 1\% of the other methods, which can be critical in terms of computing power for resource-constrained tracking platforms.
+In the medium and large scale problems, as the size of the full system random vector states increase, the HS-CF computation complexity is less than 1\% of the other algorithms, which can be critical in terms of computing power for resource-constrained platforms.